 We optimized nearly 5000 WordPress sites for speed and core web vitals and have seen hundreds of different hosting providers in the last 5 years.

-For most businesses our top 3 recommendations and best hosting would be:
+We get into detail on the various hosts we recommend further below BUT for most businesses in Europe our top 3 recommendations and best hosting would be:

-7 Best WordPress Hosting Providers In Australia (summary)
+7 Best WordPress Hosting Providers In Europe (summary)

 Price Per Month